 d.
-Turn on volmgt by entering:
+Turn on volmgt by entering the following step:

+'''

 svcadm enable volfs

+'''

-9. Verify files can be written to and read from the USB storage device by creating a file on the USB storage device and accessing the file from the USB storage device.
+11. Verify files can be written to and read from the USB storage device by creating a file on the USB storage device and accessing the file from the USB storage device.